1757-07-26 - Battle of Hastenbeck

 The French cavalry now had ample room to deploy into the plain to support the general advance.
 However, the Grenadiers de France received the quite surprising order to withdraw into the village of Hastenbeck.

-Indeed, d'Estrées had realized that the Allies were moving troops from their left through the woods.
-An intense firefight could be heard.
-Three Hanoverian battalions under Hardenberg had managed to take the isolated Eu Brigade in flank, utterly routing it and causing heavy losses.
-Hardenberg now master of the plateau used abandoned guns to fire on Chevert's right in the plain.
-Simultaneously, Hardenberg launched a few Allied squadrons in the gap created on the French right.
-Furthermore, d'Estrées was wrongly informed by the Comte de Maillebois that a force of some 10,000 Allies was actually turning his right flank.
+When d'Estrées saw French troops pouring out of the woods near Voremberg, he tried in vain to reach the edge of the wood to rally them.
+At this moment, he received a message from Chevert announcing that he had defeated his opponents.
+Apparently this message was outdated because d'Estrées could clearly see artillery pieces firing on his troops from the Obensburg.
+Furthermore, d'Estrées was wrongly informed by the Comte de Maillebois, who led the attack on the French left wing, that a force of some 10,000 Allies (2 infantry brigades and 2 cavalry brigades) had been redirected to turn the French right wing.
 D'Estrées immediately ordered all his light troops to retreat to the camp to protect it and he sent almost all of his cavalry and an infantry brigade to plug this hole in his lines.
 Orders were issued to all the infantry to halt its advance and to the artillery to move back.
-However, these orders did not originate from d'Estrées...
+However, these orders did not originate from d'Estrées.
 The Royal-Pologne Brigade which was debouching in the plain on the French left flank was also ordered to stop in front of retreating Allied units.
+Finally, Broglie sent a message asking to d'Estrées whether he should comply with an order received from the Duc d'Orléans to send troops to cover the narrow paths in the forest leading to Börry and Latferde.
+D'Estrées confirmed the order of the Duc d'Orléans.
+Bad news also came from the forest of Voremberg where the brigades were reported to have suffered heavy losses.
+Finally, the Allied cavalry was reported to be advancing on Bessinghausen.
 These confusing orders, the movements that they caused and the disordered French infantry retreating in front of the Allied counter-attack interrupted all other attacks for almost 2 hours.

 Throughout the day, the French artillery under the supervision of Vallière had performed outstandingly.